Alexander III of Macedon, commonly known as Alexander The Great was arguably the greatest military commander in history. He was undefeated in battle.

 In his short 32 years of life through unmatched boldness, courage and strategic thinking Alexander solidified his name as one of the greatest heroes, military strategists and rulers of all time.

 Alexander The Great is to this day one of the most influential people in human history.

-Here are 40 of the best quotes from Alexander The Great of Macedon:
+Here are the greatest quotes from Alexander The Great of Macedon:

 Through every generation of the human race there has been a constant war, a war with fear.
 Those who have the courage to conquer it are made free and those who are conquered by it are made to suffer until they have the courage to defeat it, or death takes them. — Alexander the Great

 I am not afraid of an army of lions led by a sheep; I am afraid of an army of sheep led by a lion. — Alexander the Great

 Bury my body and don’t build any monument.
 Keep my hands out so the people know the one who won the world had nothing in hand when he died. — Alexander the Great